Articles on: Billing

 Servers for friends and family

 In general, servers for friends and family don't require you to take into consideration location hardware.
 In contrast, it requires you to choose a node that is closest to your friends and family.
 If your friends are based in the US for example, a good server with optimal performance would be a node from either NYC, MIA, CHI, or LA.
-However, in some cases, your Friends and Family may not all be located in the same vicinity.
-In this case, the best server would be one that is in the "middle" of each party.
-If half of your Friends are based in the US, specifically Texas for example, and the other half is based in London, a prime location would be NYC, as NYC is in between these two locations.
+However, in some cases, your friends and family may not all be located in the same vicinity.
+In this case, the best server would be one that is in the middle of each party.
+If half of your friends are based in the US, specifically Texas for example, and the other half is based in London, a prime location would be NYC, as NYC is in between these two locations.

-Servers for Commercial Use
+Servers for Commercial Use/Bigger Public Servers

-Using Command Prompt to see Server Proximity
+Using Command Prompt to See Server Proximity

 C:\Users\Vijay\> ping nyc-01-b.witherhosting.com